 - Students add and drop open courses via the on-line registration system

-- New students must meet with a Student Service Advisor for assistance with add/drop
+- New students may meet with a Student Service Advisor for assistance with add/drop

 - Students who receive instructor permission to add a closed course must work with the Registrar’s Office to add the course.

 - The Withdrawal period immediately follows the add/drop deadline.

 - The weeks following the Add & Drop Period through the last day of the tenth week constitute the withdrawal period (W).